barchart/marketdata-api-js/docs/content/concepts/data_structures.md

 ## Fundamentals

-As you establish subscriptions, the market data begins streaming.
+As you establish subscriptions, market data begins streaming.
 The SDK processes stream and builds an in-memory cache of state.
 This in-memory cache consists of:

 * [Profiles](#profiles) are general descriptions of symbols.
 * [Quotes](#quotes) track Level I market data subscriptions.